Menuka786/Homeworktwo/README.md

 # Introudction

-# This is Homwork of Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+# This is Homework of Unit 02 CSS and Bootstrap: Responsive Portfolio

 I made a Portoflio page with Dummy text.
 It is responsive to large, medium scree and mobile.
-I have added following render well on a variety of devices and window or screen sizes.
-As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

 ## I made sure following requirments are fullfilled

 * Functional, deployed application